SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/linux.md

  ```bash
  chmod +x SumoCollector.sh
  ```
 2. Run the script with the parameters that you want to configure.
-See Parameters for the Command Line Installer for a description of the parameters.
+See [Installed Collector CLI Parameters](/docs/send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer) for a description of the parameters.
 By default, the Collector will be installed in either /opt/SumoCollector or /usr/local/SumoCollector.

 **Examples**